pavel-po/coqui/README.md

 - **Reference inputs:** Browse runnable cases in [examples](examples/README.md).

 ## Citation
-If you use `CoQui` in your research, please consider supporting our developers by citing the following papers:
+If you use CoQuí in your research, please consider supporting our developers by citing the following papers:

 [1] C.-N. Yeh, M. Morales, Low-Scaling Algorithm for the Random Phase